Effects of Hurricane Floyd in North Carolina

-Hurricane Floyd in 1999 was the costliest natural disaster in North Carolina's history, until it was surpassed by Hurricane Florence in 2018.
+The effects of Hurricane Floyd in North Carolina was the costliest natural disaster in the state's history until it was surpassed by Hurricane Florence in 2018, and later by Hurricane Helene in 2024.

 After the storm, the name Floyd was retired and removed from the Atlantic hurricane naming list.
 The United States government provided North Carolina with over $277 million in disaster related assistance.

 Preparations

 Hurricane Floyd was a long-tracked Cape Verde hurricane that threatened to strike Florida for several days, until a turn toward the north occurred.
 As Floyd turned away from Florida, the National Hurricane Center (NHC) issued various tropical cyclone warnings and watches for the East Coast of the United States.
 Late on September 14, the agency issued a hurricane watch for the North Carolina coast, which included the Pamlico and Albemarle sounds.
 The watch was upgraded to a hurricane warning six hours later.
 The warning was discontinued on September 16 after Floyd exited the region.
 Local Weather Forecast Offices in Raleigh, Wilmington, and Morehead City North Carolina, as well as Wakefield, Virginia, issued various flood, flash flood, river, and tornado warnings.
 The local weather forecast office warned of flooding along the Neuse River 201 hours in advance of the river crest.

 Officials opened at least 40 emergency shelters in North Carolina.